julzaza/wildwitchherbs/_posts/2026-04-18-herbs-for-inhalation-folk-magic.md

 Some calmed the body.
 Some carried the practitioner across a line they would not cross sober.

 These plants were not interchangeable.
-Each had a reputation, and that reputation mattered.
+Each had a reputation and that reputation mattered.

 ---
 ## Smokable Herbs

 ### Mugwort (Artemisia vulgaris)

-Mugwort appears again and again in European and Asian traditions as a plant of altered sight.
+Mugwort appears again and again in European and Asian traditions as a **plant of altered sight**.

 It was burned, carried, placed under pillows, and in some cases inhaled in small amounts before sleep or ritual.
 Its association is consistent: dreams, second sight, and movement between worlds.

-In parts of Europe, it was tied to midsummer rites and worn or used when crossing roads at night or approaching burial places.
+In parts of Europe, it was tied to **midsummer rites** and worn or used when **crossing roads at night or approaching burial places**.

-Mugwort was not a comfort herb.
-It sharpened perception.
+Mugwort was not a comfort herb: it sharpened perception.
 In excess, it could overwhelm.

 Historically, it belongs to those who knew how to work with it.

 ---